I love a no spend challenge but I was so confused about what the rules were when I first heard about them.

 - and what about getting to work, how was I supposed to do that with no money?

 The secret sauce to successfully completing a no spend challenge is that it’s you that sets the rules!
 There are no rules set in stone by which you must comply, no matter what you read elsewhere.

-More importantly I want you to know how completing a challenge like this can make such a difference to you and your money.
+More importantly, I want you to know how completing a challenge like this can make such a difference to you and your money.

 (This post contains affiliate links.
 If you click on a link and make a purchase, I may make a small commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.
 You can read more here)

-what a no spend challenge can do
+what a spend no money challenge can do

 Many people set themselves a goal of not spending money because they’ve been overspending and need to cut back.